Plop!

-Plop!, "The New Magazine of Weird Humor!", was a comic book anthology series published by DC Comics in the mid-1970s.
+Plop!, "The New Magazine of Weird Humor!", is a comic book anthology series published by DC Comics in the mid-1970s.
 It falls into the horror / humor genre.
 It lasted 24 issues and the series ran from Sept./Oct.
 1973 to Nov./Dec.
 1976.

 Background and creation

 According to Steve Skeates, Plop! was based around a horror / humor story he wrote called "The Poster Plague", which was published in The House of Mystery.

 The title initially was intended to be called Zany.
 A number of the one-panel cartoons published in the comic included the visible prefix ZA, in reference to the originally intended title.
-Sergio Aragonés credits publisher Carmine Infantino with coming up with the final title: "Joe Orlando and I were sitting in a restaurant talking with Carmine Infantino.
-They wanted a magazine that was different, something about black humor.
-Carmine came up with the name.
-We were talking about it and he said, 'What will we call it?'
-And I said, 'We can call it anything, because if the magazine is good, then it will stay'.
-And he said, 'No, we can't call it, for instance...PLOP!'
-And I said, 'Yes, we can'.
-And so I started making sketches of things going PLOP! and they laughed and decided the name was good".
+Sergio Aragonés credits publisher Carmine Infantino with coming up with the final title: